j-euler/adaq-doc/docs/source/overview.rst

 It does not need to be relaxed, there are ADAQ workflows to do that.

 ..
-   More details about the workflows are here :ref:`tutorial`.
+   More details about the workflows are here :doc:`tutorial`.

 One also need to provide additional parameters that are not calculated.
 These are: